 In fact, there really isn’t a lot of content at all for advanced learners.
 Babbel Spanish, for example, has 9 early level or beginner courses,4 intermediate courses, 3 independent courses, and 1 advanced course.

 If you already speak good Spanish, you probably wouldn’t see value in paying for a subscription just to take upper intermediate and advanced courses.

 This brings us to the next important point, which is perhaps the most important part of this Babbel review: How much does Babbel cost?

 Babbel’s pricing is extremely competitive and it is without doubt one of the cheapest ways to learn a language online.

+You can also sign up for a 3 and 6-month subscription plan.
 The cost is the same for all languages and you can find them here.